nooku/guides.nooku.org/README.md

 Nooku is a framework like no other, and some of the concepts and design patterns that it uses may not be familiar to you.
 Fear not, they will be introduced in time and explained in detail where necessary.

-To get started, the git repo is at `git://git.assembla.com/nooku-framework.git`
+To get started, check out our [Get Started guide](http://www.nooku.org/get-started)

 Happy coding! :)